eantcal/httpsrv/README.md

 HttpSrv (c) antonino.calderone@gmail.com - 2020

 HttpSrv can be distributed under MIT.
 See also [COPYING](COPYING).
-See 3pp related license files for futher information and [Boost Software License](https://www.boost.org/users/license.html)
+See 3pp related license files for futher information